 The 3 pills lolled melancholy in my palm as if they knew they would be the final hit of the night.
 I could barely keep my eyes uncrossed, stand without leaning, or talk without slurring, but this thought truly saddened me.
 I knew if I just kept taking more—1 more, 2 more, 5 more—something better would reveal itself to me.
 I just didn’t know what.

 Glancing at the bottle, something different caught my eye: 1 refill.
 One refill!
-I had completely missed that I had a refill.
+I had completely missed that!
 That was all I needed to see.
 I wobbled in relief, smiling from behind closed eyes.
-Guaranteed more pills, I spilled 5 more capsules onto the bed-cover.
+Assured of more, I spilled 5 capsules onto the bed.
 8 more pills.
 20 total.
 But no more.

 I had now taken 18 pills.
 I thought about the remaining 2 in my bedside table drawer, hidden in between the pages of Mary Karr’s Lit—the beloved memoir about an atheist alcoholic who found Catholicism.
 Kevin would never look there.
 He did not read much, and he certainly would not open a novel about…or would he?
 Would he find the pills?
 Would he like the book?
 My head was thick with nonsense.
 Forming a thought was tedious work, like chewing through tough meat with very little payoff.